chris-pearce/scally/README.md

 Adding this complexity is against a number of Scally's core principles especially in team-based workflows, long-running and larger projects, and its flexibility.

-- **It obscures functionality.** This can make things harder to decipher, understand, and debug.
-- **It adds points-of-failure.** More moving parts means more things to go wrong.
-Always err on the side of simplicity.
-- **It requires an advanced level of understanding.** On large(r) projects, the variance in skill-level can differ greatly.
-From designers, to front-end developers, to software engineers, everyone will need to author some CSS at some point—make this learning curve as shallow as possible.
-- **It creates a barrier to entry.** Scally hopes to become a widely useful framework: so it is taking active steps to become less opinionated and even more flexible so that it can be implemented by a more varied user base—adding advanced Sass features will close this openness back up.
-- **It adds unnecessary complexity.** Working on large(r) projects commands a greater cognitive overhead as it is; adding more complexity is the wrong direction to go.

 Kinds of code not good for Scally:

 - **Hundred-line mixins designed to avoid a couple of lines of repetition:** the overhead of typing a few more lines is much less than creating, documenting, learning, and maintaining complex Sass functionality.